Sue: How many episodes is this one?

 Me: What about our two episodes a night rule?

-Sue: Does anybody really give a shit about that?
+Sue: Do you think anyone gives a shit about that stupid rule?
+No?
 Exactly.
 Stick it on.

-The Graff Vynda-K and the Doctor get into a slanging match.
-The Graff slaps the Doctor across the face with his glove, so the Doctor grabs the glove and slaps him right back.
+When the Graff Vynda-K slaps the Doctor across his face with a glove, the Doctor grabs it and slaps him right back again.

-Sue: This is the best panto I have ever seen.
+Sue: This is the best pantomime I think I’ve ever seen.
 It’s very funny.
 You could imagine Matt Smith doing something like that.

-Sue: This story is so good, even this guy hasn’t managed to ruin it yet.
+Sue: This story is so good, even this guy hasn’t ruined it yet.

 Sue: Why are they walking around with wastepaper bins on their heads?